auremoser/mozsci/log/worklog.md

 * meeting with labstep folks
 * debrief session on [workweek](https://docs.google.com/document/d/1qbivzHsTRUBAN8MCLtAgv1KOxTWJJfzw3HZWWo4UuM8/edit#)
 * meeting with labstep about community for science
+* followed up with labstep with resources
+* got back to zannah and matthew about global sprint planning

 ## TODO